frm1789/Hive-on-Spark/README.md

 - The <b>Reduce phase</b> manages the aggregation of the values produced by all the mappers in the system (or by the shuffle phase) of key-value type based on their key.
 Finally, each reducer generates its output file independently, generally written in HDFS.

+### Counting words in Hadoop?
+Why is this the common example?

+The most common example of a MapReduce application is Word Count.
+It consists of counting the occurrences of each word in a set of documents.

+The program is divided into 3 components: the driver (application entry point), the mapper implementation and the reducer implementation.

 ## Spark on Haddop

 Spark is a real-time data analyzer, while Hadoop is a processing engine for very large data sets that don't fit in memory.
 Hive is a data storage system, like SQL, that is based on Hadoop.